 This page provides you with information on how privacy legislation protects your personal and health information and how we meet our obligations in respect of your information.

-The NSW privacy legislation – the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Act 2002 – imposes specific obligations on the Office of Sport when handling personal and health information that directly or indirectly identifies a person and includes genetic material, electronic records, video recordings and photographs.
+The NSW privacy legislation – the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002 – imposes specific obligations on the Office of Sport when handling personal and health information that directly or indirectly identifies a person and includes genetic material, electronic records, video recordings and photographs.
 These obligations, expressed in 12 Information Protection Principles and 15 Health Privacy Principles, relate to the collection, storage, use, disclosure and alteration of and access to personal and health information.

 Commitment to privacy and responsible use of personal information